 - First, activate the codes you wish to include in the Quote Matrix.

-- From the main menu, select Mixed Methods > Quote Matrix.
+- From the Mixed Methods menu tab select Quote Matrix.
 The following dialog window will open, in which you can define the columns of the matrix:

 When you click OK, a dialog window will open in which you can create a file name and select the location where the Quote Matrix will be saved.
 The matrix can be saved as an Excel, HTML or RTF file.
 For a matrix with many columns, Excel format is recommended, for a matrix with few columns, RTF format is recommended.
 The file will open automatically upon export.